 THC has also been shown to decrease the number of awakenings throughout the night2.
 An animal trial found that a synthetic cannabinoid similar to THC was effective at attenuating seratonin-induced apnea by stabilizing breathing patterns and supporting the upper airway muscles.1.
 Studies have also found that cannabinoids are effective for treating nightmares in military personnel with PTSD4,7.

 States That Have Approved Medical Marijuana for Sleep Disorders

-Minnesota has approved medical marijuana for obstructive sleep apnea, effective starting in July 2018.
+Minnesota and New Mexico have each approved medical marijuana for obstructive sleep apnea, effective starting in July 2018.
 No states have approved medical marijuana for the treatment of early morning disorder.

 In Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.
 In addition, a number of other states will consider allowing medical marijuana to be used for the treatment of early morning disorder with the recommendation from a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).

 Recent Studies on Cannabis’ Effect on Sleep Disorders